Code-Mine-Development/ng-photo-grid/README.md

+#DISCLAIM
+This package was originally created by https://github.com/jerryc-nguyen.
+This fork was created for bower support

 # ng-photo-grid
 Photo grid like facebook in angular js with no dependencies.
 Work well when images have variety in dimension, scale images but respect ratio and improve display images in cells.